-DS-Ambassadors are volunteer advocates of all abilities committed to taking part in the democratic process and serving as liaisons between NDSS and their Congressional Delegations.
-The overarching goal of the DS-Ambassador program is to build long-lasting relationships with US Senators and US Representatives to continually raise awareness, educate and advocate for public policy solutions that benefit the Down syndrome community at the federal level.
+Participants in the NDSS DS-AMBASSADOR™ Program are volunteer advocates of all abilities committed to taking part in the democratic process and serving as liaisons between NDSS and their congressional delegations.
+The overarching goal of the NDSS DS-AMBASSADOR™ Program is to build long-lasting relationships with US Senators and US Representatives to continually raise awareness, educate and advocate for public policy solutions that benefit the Down syndrome community at the federal level.

-The following are the key objectives of the DS-Ambassador program:
+The following are the key objectives of the NDSS DS-AMBASSADOR™ Program:

 - Strengthen and organize the Down syndrome community’s grassroots advocacy network across the US